Scaling Test-Time Verification for Novel Materials

 MatterGen with self-correction achieves 25-28% stable-and-in-window at its strongest conditioning.
 Crystalite with probe-gradient guidance achieves 24.2% in-window on the base model, rising to 42.6% on a balanced-training checkpoint.
 Band-gap hit rates on relaxed structures converge at 43% for MatterGen (gamma=1.5) and 42.6% for the balanced Crystalite model (w=3).

-The difference that enables everything else is latency.
+Latency is the difference.
 Crystalite's base architecture is over 100x faster than MatterGen at generation (22 sec vs 2,639 sec per 1,000 structures).
 With guidance overhead, guided Crystalite remains over 50x faster per sample than MatterGen with self-correction.
 Sweeping across guidance weights, composing constraints, and regenerating takes seconds.
 Changing the target property means swapping a 256-parameter probe, not retraining the generator.

 MatterGen's strength is structural maturity.
 Its equivariant GNN architecture produces physically valid crystal structures by construction.
 Crystalite's base model (trained on the full Alex-MP-20 distribution) achieves high compositional diversity (99.7% unique) but lower structural validity (5-16%).
 A balanced-training checkpoint resolves this, reaching 100% lattice validity and 99.6% geometry validity, at the cost of reduced diversity (78% unique).
 We return to this tradeoff below.

 Every guidance weight Pareto-dominates the baseline.
-At w=10, in-window rate reaches 31.8% (up from 24.2% in the smaller initial sweep, consistent at larger N) while compositional uniqueness holds at 99.7%.
-At w=15, targeting climbs to 33.7% with uniqueness at 99.6%.
-The number of distinct chemical systems explored stays flat at roughly 1,015 across all weights.
-Novelty remains above 99% everywhere.
+At w=10, in-window rate reaches 31.8% while compositional uniqueness holds at 99.7% and novelty stays above 99%.
+The probe gradient opens a different compositional region.
+The number of distinct chemical systems explored stays flat across all weights.

 From Diversity to Production

 The base model generates compositionally diverse candidates but not structurally valid ones for the target property range.
 Alex-MP-20 is 97.9% metals.
-The model never learned what insulator crystal geometry looks like.
 A balanced training subset with 35% insulators fixes this.
 The balanced checkpoint at w=3 produces 42.6% in-window candidates with 100% lattice validity.
-A formation energy probe achieves 0.990 AUROC.

 Not everything is reachable from model internals.
-An E_hull probe achieves 0.000 AUROC.
-E_hull (energy above the convex hull) measures how far a structure sits from the most stable known compounds in its chemical system.
-It depends on what other compounds exist in that system, information the Transformer has no access to.
+An E_hull7 probe achieves 0.000 AUROC.
+E_hull measures how far a structure sits from the most stable known compounds in its chemical system.
 Structure-level properties are accessible.
 Database-relative metrics are not.
+Real queries also have multiple constraints, some continuous (band gap), some discrete (which elements to include or exclude).
+Probe-gradient steering handles the former.
+Token masking handles the latter.

 From Generation to Synthesis

 The mechanism is composable.
 Stacking probes and token masks adds verification dimensions without retraining.
-The cost of adding a constraint is training a 256-parameter probe, not retraining a model.
+The cost of adding a constraint is training a small probe MLP, not retraining the generator.

-What the probes cannot reach is the property that matters most.
+The probes cannot reach the property that matters most.
 Synthesizability depends on kinetics, processing conditions, and precursor chemistry.
 No model internal encodes it, because no training dataset contains it.
 The signal lives in experiment logs.
 What was attempted, what formed, what failed.
 If that signal were available as supervision, the same gradient mechanism would steer generation toward structures pre-filtered for physical realizability.

 Judgment decides which evidence to trust and when to commit.
 Verification steers generation toward structures worth committing to.
 Better candidates produce more informative experiments.
 More informative experiments produce the synthesis outcome data that the next generation of verification probes needs.
 The verification signal that matters most is the one that comes back from the lab.